deepaksood619/deepaksood619.github.io/docs/ai/courses/course-time-series-analysis/intro-time-series.md

 ## Stationarity

 In the most intuitive sense, stationarity means that the statistical properties of a process generating a time series do not change over time.
-It does not mean that the series does not change over time, just that thewayit changes does not itself change over time.
-The algebraic equivalent is thus a linear function, perhaps, and not a constant one; the value of a linear function changes as 𝒙 grows, but thewayit changes remains constant - it has a constant slope; one value that captures that rate of change.
+It does not mean that the series does not change over time, just that the way it changes does not itself change over time.
+The algebraic equivalent is thus a linear function, perhaps, and not a constant one; the value of a linear function changes as 𝒙 grows, but the way it changes remains constant - it has a constant slope; one value that captures that rate of change.

 ![image](../../../media/Course-Time-Series-Analysis_Intro-Time-Series-image4.jpg)